Explore the data and map solar energy

 • For Input false raster or constant value, choose Solar_Rad_Low_Slope.

 The new raster layer is added to the map.
-You will symbolize it the same way you have symbolized the other solar radiation layers.
+You'll symbolize it the same way you have symbolized the other solar radiation layers.

-13. In the Contents pane, turn off the Solar_Rad_Low_Slope and Solar_Rad_S layers.
+9. In the Contents pane, turn off and collapse the Solar_Rad_Low_Slope and Solar_Rad_S layers.
 Select the Solar_Rad_S_HS layer.

-14. With the Swipe tool, inspect how the Solar_Rad_S_HS and Solar_Rad_S_HS_NN differ.
+10. Use the Swipe tool to compare the Solar_Rad_S_HS and Solar_Rad_S_HS_NN layers.

 Because many north-facing surfaces were removed previously when you removed areas with low solar radiation, the change between these layers is not so dramatic.
 However, some areas did get removed, and the Solar_Rad_S_HS_NN layer contains only roof surfaces suitable for solar panels.